AlejandroD999/Demo--Quiz-Ball-App/README.md

 ```

 ### 3. Run
->Items to look for before running:
+>Before running, ensure the following:
-> * Cloned Repository
+> * Repository is cloned
+> * Virtual environment is created and active
-> * Installed dependencies
+> * Dependencies are installed

-After completing this requirements the last step would be to open the executable file found in the root directory (e.g where README.md is located).
+Once ready, execute the file located in the project root (where README.md resides).